tueimage/essential-skills/medical-images.md

  '0088|0140')
 ```

 You can use the list of tags [here](https://www.dicomlibrary.com/dicom/dicom-tags/) to see what each tag does.
 Then, you can get to a specific tag by using the `GetMetaData()` method.
-You can use these tags to get to specific information.
 For example, if you want to know the manufacturer of the scanner, you need the `(0080, 0070)` tag:

 ```python
 print(itk_image.GetMetaData('0008|0070'))